FierceEagle/fierceeagle.github.io/index.md

 One example case, was the groupings based on the education level of the areas population, which resulted in the model reaching a high silhoutte score for 3 clusters.
 For these three clusters we then analyzed the areas median number of inhabitants with a certain education level tracked in the census.
 For the first Grouping we discovered an especially high number of inhabitants having a Level 4 or higher education level, which in the UK represents people with at least a certificate of higher education.
 For the second Grouping we can see that these include the Areas with an exceptionally high student population, which we can then further confirm, as these areas are those directly located around the major univerisities in London.

-As an addional source for confirming our Clustering and to utilize in later analysis we reference an Grouping conducted for policy makers in the Greater London area, based on K-Means, which provides groupings based on a wider range of *(joint-)* attributes and deeper analysis of socio-economic trends in the UK.
+An addional grouping conducted for policy makers in the Greater London area, based on K-Means, which provides groupings based on a wider range of *(joint-)* attributes and deeper analysis of socio-economic trends in the UK.
+However is sadly less applicable by us, as it only provides this information on an LSOA level.

+To address some pitfalls of our approach, the clustering is mainly conducted on distinct subsets of data, like ethnicity, religion, or household income, thus it neither addresses certain interplay, for example the distinction between a rich or poor minority community.
+Addionally, the approach leads to unbalanced label distribution, as certain distinct groups in a society are less common and in some instances prevents extraction of subgroups altogether as they are far to dispersed over the whole set of areas and overshadowed by other groups.
+Effects of these pitfalls can be seen later on in regard to the predicitve models, and will be addressed.

 To explore our clustering results on a cross-sectional basis, you can use the interactive map below: